opencog/link-grammar/link-grammar/dict-atomese/README.md

   will be mapped, one-to-one, to LG disjuncts, and used for parsing.
   If parsing fails, and supplemental word-pairs is enabled, then disjuncts will be decorated with additional word-pairs, hoping to obtain a parse.
-If word-pairs are not avilable, then disjuncts can be supplemented with random `ANY` link types (which connect to any other `ANY` connector, i.e. randomly.)
+If word-pairs are not available, then disjuncts can be supplemented with random `ANY` link types (which connect to any other `ANY` connector, i.e. randomly.)
 * If there are no `Sections`, or if these are disabled, then word-pairs